<< Go Back up to Region ‘United Kingdom: outside London’

 The auditorium, seated on three levels of Stalls & Pit, Dress Circle, and Upper Circle (Amphitheatre & Gallery)

 Moving into the interior, the auditorium is on three levels.
-The Stalls would have originally been separated into Stalls (front) and Pit (rear), the latter for the lower classes and fitted out with simple wooden benches for seating.
+The Stalls (main floor level) would have originally been separated into Stalls (front) and Pit (rear), the latter for the lower classes and fitted out with simple wooden benches for seating.
 The two balconies can be loosely described as horseshoe shaped, however more specifically they are shaped like a lyre.
 The balconies are supported on slender pillars with relatively large capitals.
 The Dress Circle (first level above the Stalls) originally had just six rows of seats which must have afforded generous legroom to the upper class patrons who sat there.
 The Upper Circle (second level above the Stalls) was – and still is – bisected by a cross-aisle, the front six rows of seats originally being called the Amphitheatre and the rear section being physically segregated from the rest of the Upper Circle, called the Gallery, and consisting of simple bench seating for the lower classes.

 Boxes at Stalls and Dress Circle level flank the stage and indeed provide the sides of the proscenium arch – there is no proscenium framing.
 Close inspection suggests that the boxes in their present form may have been a later addition.
 They could have been added as early as 1879, when the theatre closed – less than a year after it opened – for “considerable alteration and redecoration”.
 The boxes are surmounted by caryatids reminiscent of the four Muses originally mounted atop the building’s façade.